amaui-org/amaui/docs/public/assets/md/dev/models/use/MongoResponse.md

-# ResponsePagination
+# MongoResponse

-A class in which you can package response's pagination property value.
+A class in which you can package a response from mongo aggregation pipeline.

 ### Properties

+#### response

+Any value.

 #### next